Mandy’s artistic direction has evolved from graphic design to contemporary

 plastic in the world’s oceans.
 The impact of oceanic plastic is an area Mandy

-has been committed to for the past two years and is continuing to pursue
+has been committed to for many years and is continuing to pursue through

-nominated for the fourth cycle of the Prix Pictet 2012, the world’s leading
+2013 for the prestigious Prix Pictet Award, which is the world’s leading

 photographic award in sustainability.